jordyvandomselaar/No-Rest-For-The-Wicked-Wiki/packages/crawler/README.md

 `packages/crawler/src/scan_bundles.py` to discover which bundles contain the `items.*` prefixes and rune hints you care about.
 This scanner streams bundle data and avoids loading full assets, so it is safe to run on large bundles.
-You can run it directly with Python or via `npm run scan-bundles -w @nrftw/crawler -- ...`.
+You can run it directly with Python or via `bun run --cwd packages/crawler scan-bundles -- ...`.

 ### 1) List bundle files (names + sizes)